-Often called a GP (general practitioner), a PCP is the first doctor patients see for most non-emergency health problems.
-(But a PCP need not be a doctor; in some cases, they might be a physician assistant or a nurse practitioner).
-For this reason, PCPs must have a baseline of knowledge of many different specialties, including:
+Primary care providers (PCPs) are also known as general practitioners, and your PCP is the first person you’ll see for most non-emergency health issues.
+PCPs are not all MDs; you might see a physician assistant or a nurse practitioner during your visit.
+For this reason, PCPs must have a thorough knowledge of many different specialties, including:

 • Internal medicine

 Through routine checkups, PCPs help prevent, diagnose, and treat many common illnesses and injuries.
 Yours will also work closely with you to come up with a personalized wellness plan that focuses on your specific healthcare needs and goals.